 The website includes an interactive mapping function that shows the relationship of branches of science to each other based on the size of the field and the citations generated by the journals of the field.
 Rather than the "soft" categories used in Journal Citation Reports, where a journal may be located in one or more categories, Eigenfactor uses a hard category where a journal can only fit in one discipline.

 Ranks publications in Google Scholar by analyzing the last five years of journal articles from websites that follow Google's inclusion guidelines as well as conference articles and preprints from a small number of manually identified sources.
 Excludes publications with less than 100 articles during the five-year period and those with no citations.
-The metrics provided are the h-index, h-core, h-median, h5-index, h5-core, and h5-median.
+The metrics provided are the h-index, variations of the h-index, and the i10-index.